-If the checks show that your partner has a record of abusive offences or there is other information that indicates there is a pressing need to make a disclosure to prevent further crime, the police may disclose this information to you or to a person who is more able to protect you.
+If the checks show that the individual you are enquiring about has a record for abusive offences or there is other information that indicates there is a pressing need to make a disclosure to prevent further crime, the police may disclose this to the person who is most able to protect the victim.

-A person's previous convictions are treated as confidential and the information will only be disclosed if it is lawful and proportionate, and there is a pressing need to make the disclosure to prevent further crime.
+It should be noted that details about a person's previous convictions are treated as confidential and information will only be disclosed if it is lawful and proportionate, and there is a pressing need to make the disclosure to prevent further crime.

 If the checks do not show that there is a pressing need to make a disclosure to prevent further crime, the police will tell you that.
-This may be because your partner does not have a record of abusive offences or there is no information held to indicate they pose a risk of harm to you.
-Or it may be that some information is held on your partner but this is not sufficient to demonstrate a pressing need for disclosure.
+This may be because the individual does not have a record of abusive offences or there is no information held to indicate they pose a risk of harm to the potential victim.
+Or it may be that some information is held on the individual but this is not sufficient to demonstrate a pressing need for disclosure.

-It may be the case that your partner is not known to the police for abusive offences or there is insufficient information to indicate they pose a risk of harm to you but they are showing worrying behaviour.
-In this case, the police or other support agency can work to protect you by providing advice and support.
+It may be the case that the individual you are asking about is not known to the police for abusive offences or there is insufficient information that indicates they pose a risk of harm to the potential victim, but they are showing worrying behaviour.
+In this case the police or other support agency will work with you to protect the potential victim and can provide advice and support.